thoughtbot/ios-on-rails/release/ios-on-rails-sample.md

 This book is for a developer who wants to build an iOS application with a Rails backend.
-It's also a book for both a Rails developer and an iOS developer to share and use in concert to create an app quickly and with more flexibility to change it than a backend-as-a-service provider like StackMob or Parse.
+It's also a book for both a Rails developer and an iOS developer to share and use in concert.
+This will permit them to create an app quickly and with more flexibility to change it than a backend-as-a-service provider like StackMob or Parse.

 The approach shared in this book is the result of our own experiments as Rails and iOS developers working together to build an application.
-The Rails portions of this book assume a basic working knowledge of how to build a web application with Rails as well as the Ruby programming language.
+The Rails portions of this book assume a basic working knowledge of how to build a web application with Rails as well as familiarity with the Ruby programming language.
 The iOS portions of this book assume experience with object oriented programming and a basic familiarity with the Objective-C programming language.

 This book is intended to be used as a guide rather than a recipe.
-While our aim is to give you all of the tools necessary to build great Rails APIs and iOS clients, it does not cover the fundamentals of Ruby, Rails or Objective-C. That being said, if any part of the book strikes you as incomplete or confusing, we are always happy to receive pull requests and issue submissions on
+While our aim is to give you all the tools necessary to build great Rails APIs and iOS clients, it does not cover the fundamentals of Ruby, Rails or Objective-C. That being said, if any part of the book strikes you as incomplete or confusing, we are always happy to receive pull requests and issue submissions on